alanshaw/david-www/README.md

 Configuration is handled by `rc` (https://github.com/dominictarr/rc), see [config.js](config.js) for default configuration values.

-For basic configuration, add a `.davidrc` file in the local directory (it is git ignored) and you can you JSON to override any of the default values.
+For basic configuration, add a `.davidrc` file in the local directory (it is git ignored) and you can use JSON to override any of the default values.

-Register a github personal oauth token and add it to the config:
+Register a [github personal oauth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) and add it to the config:

-Example:
 ```json
 {
   "github": {